andf-mongodb/workflow/README.md

 ## workflow
 Checks out a new branch in your docs workspace and sets it up for work, then opens new VS Code workspace in that repo.
-_Requires:_ Pass the intended new branch name (like DOC-12345-fix-typo-in-example) as parameter.
+_Requires:_ Pass the intended new branch name (like DOC-12345-fix-typo-in-example) as a parameter.

 Tasks:
 1. git clone git@github.com:YOU/docs.git